Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 16.33.02 UTC
+- WIB: Kamis, 14 Agustus 2025 17.33.27 UTC
-- WITA: Kamis, 14 Agustus 2025 17.33.02 UTC
+- WITA: Kamis, 14 Agustus 2025 18.33.27 UTC
-- WIT: Kamis, 14 Agustus 2025 18.33.02 UTC
+- WIT: Kamis, 14 Agustus 2025 19.33.27 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature